amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 *For safety reasons you should disconnect the battery and/or remove propellers before preforming radio calibration.
 Also, centre trims in manual RC mode before preforming RC calibration.
 If trims are not centred you may need to do the RC calibration again after you have used the vehicle.*

-* Open Mission Planner’s INITIAL SETUP->Mandatory Hardware | Radio Calibration screen.
+* Open Mission Planner’s INITIAL SETUP->Mandatory Hardware->Radio Calibration screen.
 * Click on the green Calibrate Radio button in the lower right of the window.
 * Mission Planner will display a prompt to check radio control equipment is on, battery is not connected, and propellers are not attached.
 Select OK.
 * Move the control sticks and toggle switches on your transmitter to their limits of travel and observe the results on the radio calibration bars.
 Red lines will appear across the calibration bars to indicate maximum and minimum values.